-Administrative Matters
+1. Administrative Matters

-- Files dealing with administrative support and General Administration documents for the operation of the Defence Force. - Personnel files, which detail all staff appointments, job applications, job specifications, promotions, transfers, resignations, deaths, retirements, leave, etc. - Customer files. - · Policy and procurement documents - Documents relating to Strategic Review of the Defence Force, Information Technology Strategy and Training Plans. - Files dealing with training local, and foreign and technical co-operation.
+- Files dealing with administrative support and general administrative documents for the operations of the ODPM. - Personnel files, which detail all staff appointments, job applications, job specifications, promotions, transfers, resignations, deaths, retirements, leave -personal, vacation, sick, compassionate. - Files dealing with matters relating to the procurement of supplies, services and equipment. - Files dealing with training local and foreign and technical cooperation. - Files dealing with official functions, conferences and events hosted and attended by the ODPM. - News Releases, speeches originating in the ODPM. - Policy and Procedure documents. - Internal and External correspondence files. - Documents relating to strategic review of the ODPM. - Minutes/Agenda of meetings. - Inventories.